MDSRoboticsTeam/STEM/Electronics/LED Current Limiting.md

 First, some simple concepts:

 - The current **I** that flows through each element (Battery, Resistor, LED) is the same for each element since there are no branches in the circuit.
-- The sum of the voltages around the circuit is zero (0)
+- The sum of the voltages around the circuit is zero (0) - *Kirchoff's Voltage Law (KVL)*
 - When summing, use the sign (+/-) first reached.
-- The voltage across a circuit element is the Current (I) multiplied by the Resistance (R).
-For votage sources such as batteries, we use the voltage of the battery.
+- The voltage across a circuit element is the Current (I) multiplied by the Resistance (R). **Ohm's Law** For voltage sources such as batteries, we use the voltage of the battery.

+### KVL Loop

+First we sum te voltages using KVL, beginning at the lower lect point in the circuit and continuing back to that point.
+Remember that the sum is zero, and we use the sign first found when entering each element.

+Asseen in the diagram, we have the following voltages:

+- Vb: Battery Voltage
+- Vr: Resistor Voltage
+- Vf: Diode Voltage

+-Vb + Vr + Vf = 0  Note that Vb is negative since we entered through the '-'side of the battery.

 ![Specs](./img/LEDCurLimitSchem.png)